aleshaleksey/fansys23/06-abilities.md

 **Targets**: All allied entities within range that can hear the song.

-**Effect**: Each targets within range that can hear the song gain resistance to requisite conditions ("frightened", "catatonic", "incapacitated", "paralysed",depending on bard song level), as well as being able to gain advantage on a single roll per song (see "prerequisite table" below).
+**Effect**: Each targets within range that can hear the song gain resistance to requisite conditions ("frightened", "catatonic", "incapacitated", "paralysed",depending on bard song level).
+In addition each affected entity in range gains the following benefits:
+- It can add its [base](02-base-rules.md#base) to a single roll.
+- It may gain advantage on a single roll per song (see "prerequisite table" below).

 **Limitations**:
 - A character that is "aphonic", "silenced", or otherwise cannot produce sound cannot use "bard song".